-We entered fiscal year 2009/10 still in the midst of a war and a recession, continuing a year of economic uncertainty in the banking and investment sector.
+We entered fiscal year 2010/11 still in the midst of a war and a recession, continuing a year of economic uncertainty in the banking and investment sector.
 Add to that the deployment of 20,000 troops, the overall depressed economy and the reality of less discretionary income for charitable giving and our bottom line makes sense.
-The Museum added another fundraiser in 2009/10 and combined with Flying High income was approximately \$58,000 in 2010, up almost \$30,000 from 2009.
+The Museum added another fundraiser in 2010/11 and combined with Flying High income, fundraising held steady.
 Annually, \$22,000 of the income from Flying High is used to pay the city loan installment, with any remaining funds giving a much-needed boost to general operating funds.
 The necessity of using money market funds to finance exhibits and repairs also reduced our assets, although an increase in unrealized gains helped to mitigate that loss.
 The recession-driven drop in interest rates reduced our expected interest income.
 The dedication of the Hand Gallery to the Challenges and Champions permanent exhibit has reduced space available for renting and therefore rental income.
+The increase in energy costs and repairs to an aging building are also mitigating circumstances in increased operating expenses.

-The Museum gift shop's overall sales have remained the same.
-Even though the cost was up during the 2009/10 fiscal year, the completion of the inventory loan taken out after the 1999 tornado and a change in management has resulted in a more positive cash flow.
+The Museum gift shop's overall sales have increased.
+Even though the cost was up slightly during the 2010/11 fiscal year, a change in management and marketing approach has resulted in a more positive cash flow.

-Aggressive marketing, the addition of more and varied exhibit and program offerings has resulted in an increase and stabilization in admissions and memberships income.
-A new and aggressive restructuring of admission prices and membership levels in 2010/11 will lead to an increase in revenue from those areas.
+Aggressive marketing, the addition of more and varied exhibit and program offerings, and a new and vigorous restructuring of admission prices and membership levels in 2010/11 lead to an increase in revenue in those areas.
 Moving the rentals department into the management of the retail department has resulted in a promising source of on-going revenue.
-Two additional fundraising initiatives will be launched in 2010/11 to meet the needs of updating permanent exhibits.
-The existence of free Museum parking, completion of downtown reconstruction, and the increase in businesses locating to downtown has increased traffic in our area with a positive impact on attendance numbers.
+The existence of free Museum parking, completion of downtown reconstruction, and the increase in businesses locating to downtown has increased traffic in our area.
+Add to this focused marketing to Fort Campbell and area families and we have had a positive impact on attendance and membership numbers, with the resulting increase in income in those areas.

 Exhibit expenses have almost always exceeded budget.
 We fund exhibits solely through Flying High, grants and restricted contributions, all of which are almost impossible to predict.
 Aging permanent exhibits are in need of major over-hauls and traveling science and/or hands-on curriculum-based exhibits are becoming more and more expensive.
-Grants/underwriting from government and/or corporate sources, which have historically been our alternate sources for exhibit costs, are almost non-existent in the aftermath of 9/11 and the economic downswing.
+Grants/underwriting from government and/or corporate sources, which have historically been our alternate sources for exhibit costs, are almost non-existent in the current economic climate.